 Maintaining a Constant Temperature

 Convection ovens are much better at keeping a consistent temperature, but conventional and toaster ovens use a hot element, cycling on and off, to keep the space heated.
-The element can burn your clay, as I’ve already stated, but there’s also the problem that curing of your items can be inhibited if the temperature doesn’t stay high the whole time.
+The radiant heat from the element can burn your clay, as I’ve already stated, but there’s also the problem that curing of your items can be inhibited if the temperature doesn’t stay high the whole time.
 If your oven is one of those that gets fairly cold before the element kicks back on, it might be helpful to place ceramic tiles on the rack in the middle of the oven.
 This will act as what’s called a “heat sink” to help hold and evenly distribute the heat.
 You could also use an old pizza stone if your oven is large enough.

 This is why I use a ceramic tile in the bottom of my foil pan baking system.
 It helps keep the temperature constant.
 I also use my ceramic tiles as work surfaces, if this is a new idea for you, you might want to read about how ceramic tiles are one of my most indispensable tools.

 Support and Protective Material